Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 And so the Republicans never get their way except for those two times.

-The Democrats uh just roll over the Republicans all the time.
+The Democrats just rule over the Republicans all the time.

-So how is how does he think it's it's not it's gonna send a message?
+So how does he think it's going to send a message?

 I'm not trying to take anything away from Reagan, obviously.

-But uh Jimmy Carter with 21% interest rates and 14% unemployment and 68-degree thermostats in the uh in the winter, and Jimmy Carter telling people that the problem was the American people being lazy and so forth.
+But Jimmy Carter with 21% interest rates and 14% unemployment and 68-degree thermostats in the winter and Jimmy Carter telling people that the problem was the American people being lazy and so forth.

-If there's some dead wood in the Republican Party in elective office, get rid of them.
+If there's some dead wood in the Republican Party and elective office, get rid of them.

 At some point, start over.